LGBTQ rights in Palau: Recognition of same-sex relationships

 Palau's Constitution defines marriage as between a man and a woman.
 The same-sex marriage ban was added to the Constitution in 2008.
 The ban was among the 22 amendments passed during the November 4, 2008 referendum.

 In recent times, there have been moves to repeal the constitution ban on same-sex marriage.
 In July 2019, in response to a question at a weekly press conference about his thoughts on the issue, President Tommy Remengesau Jr. said he supports striking down the ban, saying he believes in full equality, branding it discriminatory, "Those who are different doesn't mean that they should be outcast, second class citizens, or that they can't contribute to the community.
 So I want to make it clear that I don't believe in the constitutional amendment that promote[s] discrimination.
 I want it to be on record that I support the rights of each individual, any Palauan, to be treated equally...
 Let us treat each other with respect and dignity.
 This won't be positive for us at the UN level as the trend worldwide is opening up to these individual rights, but we are taking a step backward."
 Remengesau finished his statements, with "as long as they believe in God like everyone else, we can treat each other with respect and dignity".
 Local activists applauded his comments, calling it a "very surprising and progressive act".

 Living conditions

 Open displays of affection between same-sex partners may offend.

 In Palauan, the terms mengol a otaor (which literally translates to carrying a large driftwood) and menga tuu (banana eater) refer to homosexual men.
 They are considered derogatory.

-Several gay Palauans choose to emigrate to neighboring Guam or the United States due to societal rejection they may face at home.
+Several gay Palauans have chosen to emigrate to neighboring Guam or the United States due to societal rejection they may face at home.